Oswald Peraza Player Props: Yankees vs. Angels

-Oswald Peraza -- 1-for-1 with an RBI in his last game -- will be in action for the New York Yankees against the Los Angeles Angels, with Griffin Canning on the mound, on July 17 at 9:38 PM ET.
+On Tuesday, Oswald Peraza (coming off going 1-for-1) and the New York Yankees play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
+First pitch is at 9:38 PM ET.

-He reached base in his only plate appearance in his most recent appearance against the Rockies.
+He reached base in all five of his plate appearances (1-for-1) in his previous appearance against the Angels.

 Oswald Peraza Game Info & Props vs. the Angels